daattali/shinyjs/README.md

     shinyApp(ui, server)

-This is how most Shiny apps should initialize `shinyjs`, but there are four common scenarios that should be treated a little differently: using `shinyjs` in Shiny dashboards, in Shiny apps that use a `navbarPage` layout, in interactive documents, or in Shiny apps that manually build the user interface with an HTML file instead of using Shiny's UI functions.
-If your Shiny app doesn't fall into any of these categories (most Shiny apps don't), then you can skip the next 4 sections that describe how to tackle these cases, and scroll down to the [Basic use case](#usecase) section.
+This is how most Shiny apps should initialize `shinyjs`, but there a few scenarios that should be treated a little differently: using `shinyjs` in Shiny dashboards, in Shiny apps that use a `navbarPage` layout, in interactive Rmd documents, or in Shiny apps that manually build the user interface with an HTML file or template instead of using Shiny's UI functions.
+If your Shiny app doesn't fall into any of these categories, then you can skip the next 4 sub-sections that describe how to tackle these cases, and scroll down to the [Basic use case](#usecase) section.

 <h3 id="usage-dashboard">
 Using shinyjs in Shiny Dashboards